jlegrand62/timagetk/timagetk/doc/source/index.rst

 Welcome
 *******

-**Tissue Image Toolkit** (*timagetk*) is a Python language package dedicated to image processing of multicellular architectures such as plants or animals, and is intended for biologists, modelers and computer scientists.
+**Tissue Image Toolkit** (*timagetk*) is a Python package dedicated to image processing of multicellular architectures such as plants or animals, and is intended for biologists, modelers and computer scientists.

 .. sidebar:: |name|